Was There a Valsartan Cancer Lawsuit?

 Valsartan Class Action Lawsuit

-The plaintiffs in these class action lawsuits are seeking refunds for buying the potentially harmful medicines and also want the drug companies to cover the costs of medical monitoring, such as cancer screening, for those who were exposed to the contaminated drugs.
+The plaintiffs in these class action lawsuits sought refunds for buying the potentially harmful medicines and also requested that drug companies cover the costs of medical monitoring, such as cancer screening, for those who were exposed to the contaminated drugs.

 The companies that produced the contaminated valsartan pills opposed the formation of these class action lawsuits, arguing that they were too complex and difficult to manage.
 However, the court disagreed with their arguments and certified the class actions, allowing the lawsuits to move forward.

-Who is eligible for the Valsartan Class Action Lawsuit?
+Who was eligible for the Valsartan Class Action Lawsuit?

-The valsartan class action lawsuit encompasses various classes of individuals and entities affected by the distribution and consumption of valsartan-containing drugs.
-The three descriptions of class members involved in the lawsuit include a consumer economic loss class, medical monitoring class, and a third party payer class.
+The valsartan class action lawsuit encompassed various classes of individuals and entities affected by the distribution and consumption of valsartan-containing drugs.
+The three descriptions of class members in the lawsuit included a consumer economic loss class, medical monitoring class, and a third party payer class.

 Consumer Economic Loss Class